shahvraj26/facialdetection/README.md

 *"ClickMe.py" will install the packages automatically and slowly, so be patient, and MAKE SURE TO READ THE DIRECTIONS CAREFULLY IN THE CODE.
 DOUBLE CLICK on "ClickMe.py" and follow the directions.*

-### Below are most of the errors that could possibly happen when running the code:
+# Errors that could occur

 - Error #1 is the folder "facial" is not on the Desktop: